NVIDIA-Merlin/HugeCTR/docs/hugectr_layer_book.md

 **Arguments**
 * `embedding_type`: The embedding type to be used.
 The supported types include `hugectr.Embedding_t.DistributedSlotSparseEmbeddingHash`, `hugectr.Embedding_t.LocalizedSlotSparseEmbeddingHash` and `hugectr.Embedding_t.LocalizedSlotSparseEmbeddingOneHot`.
 There is NO default value and it should be specified by users.
 For detail about different embedding types, please refer to [Embedding Types Detail](./hugectr_layer_book.md#embedding-types-detail).

-* `max_vocabulary_size_per_gpu`: Integer, the maximum vocabulary size or cardinality across all the input features.
+* `workspace_size_per_gpu_in_mb`: Integer, the maximum vocabulary memory usage size or cardinality across all the input features.
 There is NO default value and it should be specified by users.

 * `embedding_vec_size`: Integer, the embedding vector size.
 There is NO default value and it should be specified by users.

-* `combiner`: Integer, the intra-slot reduction operation (0=sum, 1=average).
+* `combiner`: String, the intra-slot reduction operation, now support `sum` or `mean`.
 There is NO default value and it should be specified by users.

 * `sparse_embedding_name`: String, the name of the sparse embedding tensor to be referenced by following layers.
 There is NO default value and it should be specified by users.

 * `bottom_name`: String, the number of the bottom tensor to be consumed by this sparse embedding layer.
 Please note that it should be a predefined sparse input name.
 There is NO default value and it should be specified by users.

 * `slot_size_array`: List[int], the cardinality array of input features.
 It should be consistent with that of the sparse input.
-If `max_vocabulary_size_per_gpu` is specified, this parameter is ignored.
+If `workspace_size_per_gpu_in_mb` is specified, this parameter is ignored.
 There is NO default value and it should be specified by users.

 * `optimizer`: OptParamsPy, the optimizer dedicated to this sparse embedding layer.
 If the user does not specify the optimizer for the sparse embedding, it will adopt the same optimizer as dense layers.